AnthonySnow887/FlyCubeMigration/README.md

 Installation of each migration is performed in transactional mode and in case of errors, rolls back the state of the database to the stage before installation.

+Starting from version 1.1.0, support for POST-scripts has been added, which will be executed every time migrations are installed/reinstalled/deleted.
+POST-scripts allow you to automate routine actions required after completing the steps described above.
+POST-scripts are standard SQL scripts located in one or more directories and containing commands common to all migrations.

+Installation of POST-scripts is performed in transaction mode for all modified databases and in case of errors rolls back the database state to the installation stage of the POST-script that caused the error.

 Supported databases
 -------------------